hashicorp/terraform-provider-tfe/website/docs/r/workspace_settings.markdown

 # tfe_workspace_settings

-Manages or reads execution mode and agent pool settings for a workspace.
+~> **NOTE:** Manages or reads execution mode and agent pool settings for a workspace.
 This also interacts with the organization's default values for several settings, which can be managed with [tfe_organization_default_settings](organization_default_settings.html).
 If other resources need to identify whether a setting is a default or an explicit value set for the workspace, you can refer to the read-only `overwrites` argument.

+~> **NOTE:** This resource manages values that can alternatively be managed by the  `tfe_workspace` resource.
+You should not attempt to manage the same property on both resources which could cause a permanent drift.
+Example properties available on both resources: `description`, `tags`, `auto_apply`, etc.

 ## Example Usage